VictorCannestro/drafttable/README.md

 # DraftTable
-*Java streams, but for tables, where data pipelines are first-class citizens.*
+*Think Java streams, but for tables, where data pipelines are considered first-class citizens.*

 ## Introduction
 **DraftTable** is a pure Java 17+ library loosely inspired by the Python DataFrame API and Java library Tablesaw that